-Challenger parties throughout history have drawn on appeals to group identity to gain electoral footing, yet they have done so in different ways—emphasizing either the need to represent a clear ingroup or to repress a set of outgroups.
-This book brings these strategies together as contrasting styles of "identity politics" and explores how structural and political conditions create fertile ground for one or the other.
-Through mixed-methods analysis of socialist, fascist, green, ethno-regionalist, and far right parties in Germany, Britain, and the Netherlands, I examine how identity politics emerges and functions in periods of party system change.
+Challenger parties gain electoral footing by appealing to group identities, but they can do so in strikingly different ways.
+While some focus on rallying support for an ingroup, other primarily mobilize in opposition to outgroups.
+This book distinguishes these strategies as contrasting styles of identity politics and explains the structural and political conditions which favour either approach.
+Through mixed-methods analysis of socialist, fascist, ethno-regionalist, green, and far right parties across Germany, Great Britain, and the Netherlands, I show how identity politics emerges during periods of party system transformation.
 Revising for submission in Spring 2026.

-The dissertation on which this project is based received Honorable Mention for APSA's Ernst B. Haas Best Dissertation Award for outstanding doctoral work on European Politics.
+The dissertation on which this project is based received the Honorable Mention for APSA's Ernst B. Haas Best Dissertation Award.

 "Cleavage Theory Meets Civil Society: A Framework and Research Agenda" (with Endre Borbáth and Swen Hutter).
 Published in West European Politics.

 "Parties of the Lower-Educated?
 Cleavage Theory and the Far Right."
-Under review, working paper available upon request.
+Under review.

 "Pathways to Party-Building on the Right in Western Europe: A Longue Durée Analysis."
 Major revisions in progress.

 "Can civil society still anchor cleavages?
-Mapping social closure in associational life" (with Alex Pries and Swen Hutter).
+Mapping social closure in associational life" (with Alexander Pries and Swen Hutter).
 Early stage.

 "A Group by Any Other Name: Conceptualizing and Measuring Group-based Appeals" (with Ronja Sczepanski).
 Working paper available upon request.

-"How Party-Building Shapes Group Appeals: Evidence from the British Labour Party."
+"How Party-Building Shapes Group-based Appeals: Evidence from the British Labour Party."
 Revisions in progress.

-"Representational Resonance: Tracing the Spread of Group Appeals in British Election Addresses 1892-1931" (with Julia Leschke).
+"Representational Resonance: Tracing the Spread of Group-based Appeals in British Election Addresses 1892-1931" (with Julia Leschke).
 Early stage.